Autom8edChaos/PocketTester/README.md

 # Introduction

+Because I am doing my main development on a Windows machine (my MBP is from 2010 and starts to be a bit old for development), I choose to do the Android assignment.
-After opening the App that comes with this assignment, I realized that it looked quite empty and it was lacking testable functionality for a proper showcase.
+After opening the App that comes with this assignment, I realized that it looked quite empty and lacking testable functionality for a proper showcase.
 And of course, there is not much fun in testing an application that does almost nothing, so we need to change that a little bit.

 ![Notes Overview Screen](/images/reference_android.png)
 *The somewhat empty App that came with the assignment*